Hello, I’m Nicky, thanks for visiting.

 Lizzie Milligan – Coogee, Sydney, NSW.

-I currently teach a yoga, voice & relaxation class for women at a residential rehab center in a local Correctional facility, and I continue to teach Jason, an inspiring young man who has Down Syndrome and Sensory Disorders.
+I’ve taught a yoga, voice & relaxation classes for women at a residential rehab centre in a local Correctional facility, and I continue to teach Jason, an inspiring young man who has Down Syndrome and Sensory Disorders.

 My personal yoga practice has been deepening over the past few years along the Yogini path with Chameli Ardagh and The Awakening Women community.
 Chameli’s presence & teachings offer me a depth of experience & authenticity that continue to enrich my path in yoga, the teachings are rooted in the circle and our unique expression of ‘Shakti’.
-Since completing the AWI Leadership training and Shakti Dharma Intensives my commitment to this practice continues to strengthen and evolve.
+Since completing the AWI Leadership training and Shakti Dharma Intensives my commitment to exploring the deeper women’s yogini practices continue to strengthen and evolve.